naver/nbase-arc/doc/cluster-scan-commands.md

 ## Cluster Scanning
-nBase-ARC supports two kind of scan commands, SCAN and CSCAN.
+nBase-ARC supports two kinds of scan commands, SCAN and CSCAN.
 SCAN command is the same as Redis' SCAN and supports for sequential scanning of a whole cluster.
 CSCAN command supports for parallel scanning of a cluster.

 There is a limitation of these scanning commands.
 During data migration between partitions, nBase-ARC's scanning commands may miss some keys.
 Therefore, nBase-ARC supports for CSCANDIGEST command to check whether data migration happens during scanning.